top of page

 How does traditional fermented bread differ from industrial bread in terms of health impact?

-E.M: Many people associate all bread with carbohydrates without understanding that not all carbs are created equal.
-Industrial bread typically contains simple carbohydrates, which aren’t ideal for a healthy diet.
-Traditional fermentation creates complex carbohydrates that our bodies process differently.
-Furthermore, properly made bread can be a valuable carrier of essential nutrients—a fact often overlooked in modern dietary discussions.
+E.M.: Many people group all bread together without understanding that not all carbs are created equal.
+Industrial bread mainly consists of simple carbohydrates, which aren’t ideal for healthy eating.
+In contrast, traditional fermentation results in complex carbohydrates that our bodies process much better.

 What’s the key difference in Italian and American bread?

-E.M: North American bread often serves as a neutral vessel, sometimes flavorless or even unpleasant-smelling, designed to be loaded with numerous ingredients.
-For Europeans, particularly Italians, quality artisanal bread is a primary ingredient itself, offering subtle aromas and flavors that complement—rather than compete with—simple toppings or fillings.
+E.M.: In North America, bread often acts as a neutral vessel, sometimes flavorless and loaded with ingredients.
+For Europeans, especially Italians, artisanal bread is an essential element of a meal.
+Quality bread gives subtle aromas and flavors that complement simple toppings rather than competing with them.

 Why is the modern fear of bread and carbohydrates misguided?